hamz91/poker-test/README.md

 - Run npm install from the terminal in order to acquire the needed dependencies.

-- Using local host, enter the port number displayed in the server.js file (change if needed).
+- Load the index.html(found in the root folder of the app) within your web browser.

 # Bugs to fix:

 Ace is currently valued as the highest card, need to find a way to use for a low card straight.

-Form validation is not complete, incorrect input could crash the app.
+No tests unfortunately, spent far too long on the first one.
+Need to practice testing classes/using jest more.

-Tests not thorough enough at the moment (low coverage).
+Styling needs to be improved.
+Basic at the moment.